noiffion/udacity-cloud-project3/README.md

 ```

 Set the correct values in env-secret.yaml and env-configmap.yaml files.
-Go the folder udacity-c3-deployment/k8s and run the following commands in the order below.
+Go to the folder -> udacity-c3-deployment/k8s and run the following commands in the order below.
 ```
 kubectl apply -f env-secret.yaml kubectl apply -f env-configmap.yaml